 The first one allows you to save custom routines on your device.
 You can save up to 3 different routines.
 For each of these routines you can have different speeds, time, and the amount of pressure used.

-We think it’s really awesome that now you get to keep your favorite settings from the previous massages and quickly access them when you need them.
+We have tried this feature when testing the device, and we think it’s really awesome that now you get to keep your favorite settings from the previous massages and quickly access them when you need them.

 The second feature that we didn’t see with the Theragun Prime is the in-built force meter.
 On the OLED screen you can see a bar graph appear that shows you the amount of pressure applied on the gun.

-It’s a really cool feature to have, but we think it’s perhaps only useful if you were using the gun on another person.
+It’s a really cool feature to have, but in our opinion it’s perhaps only useful if you were using the gun on another person.
 Otherwise we don’t believe it’s a must-have feature if you just need the device for yourself.

 This is where things get a bit tacky with most Theragun devices.
 Theragun have touted these fourth generation devices as being the quietest yet.
 That’s a relief if the third generation devices are anything to go by.
 Those were power drills that were way too uncomfortable to use.